OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 ![image](https://user-images.githubusercontent.com/54556057/106008665-88626a00-6085-11eb-93a5-2395449f19ca.png)

-**Test the bot in Teams**

-1. Open you AdoptBot and ask common questions like "Guests in Teams".
+3. Open you AdoptBot and ask common questions like "Guests in Teams".

 Note: You may want to turn off topics, edit topics or add new topics using Power Virtual Agents App in Teams.
 [Create and edit topics in your Power Virtual Agents bot](https://docs.microsoft.com/en-us/power-virtual-agents/authoring-create-edit-topics).